team-QMP/FTQMP-Scheduler/README.md

-# Online Scheduler for Quantum Multiprogramming
+# Online Scheduler for Fault-Tolerant Quantum Multiprogramming (FTQMP)
 This repository contains:

 0. 【Python】Quantum circuit generation in Qiskit and compilation process to polycube.
 It has a visualizer for a job / allocated multiple job.
 You can also export jobs as a JSON file or an OpenSCAD files.
 There is a jupyter notebook [tutorial](https://github.com/team-QMP/FTQMP-Scheduler/blob/main/python_examples/circuit_generation_and_compilation.ipynb).